 Shenandoah National Park: its vast beauty beckons visitors from all across the world.
-While the park is only a short 70-mile drive from Washington D.C., once a family drives up Skyline Drive, parks the car, and hits the trail, it feels like it could be a million miles from the metropolis.
-It’s possible for families to hike for hours without encountering another group because there are over 500 miles of trails in the park, most of them branching off from the iconic Appalachian Trail.
-Here’s our guide for families on exploring Shenandoah National Park with kids.
+This national park in Virginia is only a short 70-mile drive from Washington D.C.
+However, once a family drives up Skyline Drive and hits the trail, it feels like it could be hours from any city.
+It’s possible for families to hike for hours without encountering another group.
+There are over 500 miles of trails in the park.
+Most of these trails branch off from the iconic Appalachian Trail.
+Families can hike to Shenandoah National Park’s waterfalls or views atop the mountains.
+What are the best Skyline Drive hikes for families in Shenandoah National Park?
+Here’s our guide for the best hikes in Shenandoah National Park with kids.

 Driving Skyline Drive

 With very few exceptions, visitors to Shenandoah National Park will access the park via Skyline Drive.
 Skyline Drive is the most scenic road in the eastern United States.
 The 105-mile Skyline Drive is divided roughly into thirds to form three easily drivable sections.
 Often these sections are referred to as the North District, Central District, and South District.